The Parabolic Mandelbrot Set

 Note that when $A\notin\W^\Mone(p/q)$, $p\not=0$ then $\overline{\RR^B_{\theta_-}\cup \RR^B_{\theta_{+}}}$ does separate $\C$ into two sub disks.

 \REFCOR{vlocation}The parameter $A$ in $\W^{\Mone}(p/q)$, if and only if the second critical value $v_B$ is in the dynamical wake $\W_B(p/q)$. \ENDCOR \PROOF It follows from the construction.
 As explained in the proof of \lemref{existencerotation}, the only non injective interval of angles double covers $\mathcal I$.
-One deduces easily that the corresponding wake contains the critical value $v_B$. \ENDPROOF
+One deduces easily that the sector/wake corresponding $\mathcal I$ contains the critical value $v_B$. \ENDPROOF